babiotg/Studio-Design/README.md

 <img src="img/img_fattureincloud.png" alt="Data Source from Fattureincloud.it">

 # **Data Cleaning & EDA**

-* The data cleaning was performed with Python, in the folder *data quality* there is an extract of Data_Quality.ipynb file, obviously there is not the complete file for a matter of data privacy.
+* The data cleaning was performed with Python: in the folder *data quality* there is an extract of the Data_Quality.ipynb file.
+Obviously not the complete file is shown because of data privacy protection.
 With data cleaning I standardized and made the names of the cities consistent for the subsequent geolocation.

 <img src="img/data_quality.jpg" alt="Extract from Data Quality Jupyter Notebook">